AnHosu/iot_poc/shadow.md

   ]
 }
 ```
-To allow subscription we will add a subscription action and two resources - one for each topic.
+To allow subscription we will add subscription and receive actions for two resources - one for each topic.
 ```json
 {
   "Statement": [